tianocore-docs/edk2-DscSpecification/3_edk_ii_dsc_file_format/33_platform_dsc_definition.md

 Lowest Priority

-Macros defined in the `[Defines]` section are considered global during the processing of the FDF file and the DSC file. `EDK_GLOBAL` macros are considered global during the processing of DSC, FDF and EDK INF files.
+Macros defined in the `[Defines]` section are considered global during the processing of the FDF file and the DSC file.

 Macros are not allowed to redefine the reserved words specified in this file.
 For example, it is not permitted to `DEFINE DEFINE = FOOBAR`, then use `FOOBAR`